Easiest and Fastest

 - for Android systems - OPEN SOURCE - for more than 20 world languages [Tamil, Hindi, Urdu, Kannada, Malayalam, Bengali, Arabic, Burmese, etc.] with more than 50 keyboard layouts - you can install it from

-I am currently using (even as of 02-Jan-2016).
+.
 I loved the 'predictive text' technology provided in this app for ALL the languages, including English.
-It has an underlying transliteration scheme for all langages which is almost the same as the 'UserDefinedPhonetics'** scheme (Alt+4) provided for Tamil in Azhagi+.
+It has an underlying transliteration scheme for all langages.
+The scheme given for Tamil is almost the same as the 'UserDefinedPhonetics'** scheme (Alt+4) provided for Tamil in Azhagi+.
 Personally, I found this app to be the best of all the Indic apps for those who are already accustomed or who can get accustomed to the transliteration scheme used in this app.
 My "very detailed" review of this app is in

 of mine in Azhagi's Facebook Group.
 If interested, please read my post, use this app and get benefited.